Bathroom Remodel Cost NJ: Complete 2026 Pricing Guide — featured image

 What is NOT included: Major structural changes, room expansion, freestanding soaking tub, full plumbing re-pipe, separate water closet construction.

-A full custom master bath involves designing and building the bathroom you actually want — regardless of what is there now.
+A full custom primary bath involves designing and building the bathroom you actually want — regardless of what is there now.
 Walls may move.
 Plumbing relocates.
+A closet may become part of the bathroom.
 You are creating a space that rivals a high-end spa with premium materials, custom cabinetry, and thoughtful design throughout.

 What is included: - Custom double vanity with premium stone countertop ($5,000 - $12,000) - Designer floor tile — large-format porcelain, marble, or natural stone ($3,000 - $7,000) - Walk-in shower with multiple heads, body jets, steam system ($8,000 - $18,000) - Freestanding soaking tub ($2,000 - $6,000) - Frameless glass shower enclosure — custom ($2,500 - $5,000) - Premium fixtures — Kohler, Brizo, Hansgrohe ($3,000 - $7,000) - Complete plumbing relocation and re-pipe ($4,000 - $10,000) - Full electrical upgrade — dedicated circuits, designer lighting, dimmers ($2,000 - $5,000) - Heated floors throughout ($2,500 - $4,500) - Waterproofing system — full Schluter DITRA-HEAT with membrane ($2,000 - $3,500) - Structural work — wall removal, niche framing, closet conversion ($3,000 - $8,000) - Separate water closet ($2,000 - $5,000) - Custom mirrors and hardware ($1,000 - $3,000) - Full demolition and hauling ($2,500 - $5,000) - Permits, inspections, and design ($1,000 - $2,500)

-Timeline: 8 - 14 weeks Permits required: Yes — building, plumbing, electrical, and potentially structural permits Best for: Homeowners creating a true spa-quality master bathroom with no compromises.
-Common in Princeton, West Windsor, and Pennington homes where the master suite is the primary selling feature.
+Timeline: 8 - 14 weeks Permits required: Yes — building, plumbing, electrical, and potentially structural permits Best for: Homeowners creating a true spa-quality primary bathroom with no compromises.
+Common in Princeton, West Windsor, Pennington, Hopewell, Montgomery, and higher-end Mercer/Somerset homes where the primary suite is a major selling feature.

 Bathroom size directly affects material quantities and labor hours.
 Here is what each size typically costs in Central NJ: